How to Apply

 FINANCIAL AID for STUDY ABROAD and USA OFF-CAMPUS STUDY

 Most forms of federal and state financial aid will be available to you for study abroad or USA off-campus study.
 Consult with the Office of Student Financial Services for eligibility and use of these funds.
-Institutional financial aid is available only for students who register with AU for their study abroad.
-This financial aid is available for the academic year, not during summer term.

 Anderson University Financial Aid